scope.yml

 # - `metric > format` is set to ndjson

-# - `event > transport` is redirected to the `cribl` backend
+# - `event > transport` is superseded by the `cribl` transport

 # - `event > enable` is set to true

-# - `libscope > log > level` is set to warn
+# - `libscope > log > level` is set to warning

 # - `libscope > configevent` is set to true